How to apply

 Senior School: [email protected]

-If you are a current Gresham’s pupil and would like to apply for a Year 12 place in Arkell House for September 2024, you will need to complete an application form by Friday 13th October 2023.
-The application form is available from the Admissions Office.
+If you are a current Gresham’s pupil and would like to apply for a Year 12 place in Arkell House for September 2025, please contact the Admissions office prior to the deadline for Sixth Form entry.

 Nursery and Pre-Prep Admissions Procedure